MicrosoftDocs/well-architected/well-architected/services/compute/virtual-machines/virtual-machines-review.md

 ### Policy definitions

-- >> We need something that won't flag for AV sets - not sure if this one still does and Azure policy definition is to *audit standalone single instance VMs that aren't protected by an SLA*.
+- >> We need something that won't flag for AV sets

+- Azure policy definition is to *audit standalone single instance VMs that aren't protected by an SLA*.
 It will flag an audit event for all Virtual Machines that aren't deployed within an Availability Set, across Availability Zones, and aren't using Premium Storage for both OS and Data disks.
 It also encompasses both Virtual Machine and Virtual Machine Scale Set resources.
 To view all VM instances that belong to this category, run the query described in [Related resources](#additional-resources).
 - To identify resiliency risks to existing compute resources and support continuous compliance for new resources within a customer tenant, it's recommended you use Azure Policy and Azure Resource Graph to Audit the use of non-resilient deployment configurations.
 - Azure policy definition is to audit Availability Sets containing single instance VMs that aren't protected by an SLA.
 It will flag an audit event for all Availability Sets that don't contain multiple instances.